uhppoted/uhppoted-app-sheets/README.md

 - `uhppoted.conf`

-On the first invocation of any of the commands you will be prompted to grant read/write access to a worksheet:

-1. Open the URL provided at the prompt
-2. Grant access to the application
-3. Copy-and-paste the code provided by Google back into the command prompt
-4. You're good to go.

-`load-acl` additionally requires read access to Google Drive to retrieve the worksheet version (the same procedure applies).
+As of [3 October 2022](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration), read and write authorisation for _uhppoted-app-sheets_ to access the _Google Sheet_ spreadsheet now requires a fairly involved setup process, which is documented in more detail in [HOWTO: Authorisation](https://github.com/uhppoted/uhppoted-app-sheets/blob/main/documentation/authorisation.md).

 **NOTE:**

-*`uhppoted-app-sheets` requires read permission for Google Drive and read/write for Google Sheets.
-Google access permissions are granted for the whole account, not just the worksheet in use.
-It is **highly** recommended that a dedicated account be created for use with `uhppoted-app-sheets`, with access only to the worksheets required for maintaining the access controllers.*
+*`uhppoted-app-sheets` requires read permission for _Google Drive_ and read/write for _Google Sheets_.*

+*The access permissions are granted for the whole account, not just the worksheet in use.
+It is **highly** recommended that a dedicated account be created for use with `uhppoted-app-sheets`, with access only to the spreadsheets required for maintaining the access controllers.*

 ### `uhppoted.conf`